The Gala Munnings Memorial Scholarship in Social Work

 All of the above documents must be submitted at the point of application.
 Partial submission of documents will not be accepted.
 The letter of recommendations must be sent to the recipient.

 - The recipient of the Gala Munnings Memorial Scholarship is required to attend the awards reception.
-A date for the reception will be determined shortly after announcing the 2014 call for scholarship applications.
+A date for the reception is announced upon selection of the scholarship recipient.

 - Recipient serves as an active member in the School of Social Work Association while enrolled in the program.